Efficient Characterization of Quantum Evolutions via a Recommender System: Rating unitary evolutions

-We now study the efficiency of predicting the correlation changes in larger quantum registers, with sizes up to 10 qubits.
+We now study the efficiency of the RS in larger quantum registers, with sizes up to 10 qubits.
 For each register, we constructed a database with 100 random unitary operators and 100 random quantum states.
 The number of unknown ratings was fixed at $n_r = 100$.
-In larger qubit systems, there are multiple ways of partitioning the system for estimating quantum correlations.
-For the sake of numerical simplicity, we first partition the whole system of $n_q$ qubits into two parts: a two-qubit part $P$ and $n_q-2$ qubit part $Q$.
-After calculating the reduced density operator $\rho^P = \mbox{Tr}_Q[\rho^{PQ}]$, we estimated the quantum correlation in the two-qubit part $P$ as described in the previous section.
-In Fig. \ref{corrnq}, the predicted values of changes in quantum correlations $\Delta S$ (top row) or $\Delta D$ (bottom row) are plotted versus actual values $\Delta S_0$ (top row) or $\Delta D_0$ (bottom row) for various sizes of quantum registers with upto 10 qubits.
-As expected, the absolute range of correlation changes decreased steadily with the number of qubits.
-This effect was more severe in the case of negativity, which mostly vanished in registers with more than three qubits, and hence we now omit it from the discussions.
-Furthermore, to compare the RMS errors with respective ranges, we rescale it as $\delta_C' = \delta_C/\sqrt{m}$, where $m = \max\{\Delta C_{0_{i,j}}, \Delta C_{i,j} \}$ where maximum is taken over all the $n_r$ rated elements.
-Despite the smaller size of database, the predictions were largely in agreement with the actual values, and the scaled RMS errors mostly remained below 0.3, thus confirming the feasibility of the RS predictions for various system sizes.
+In larger registers, there are multiple ways of partitioning the system for estimating quantum correlations.
+For the sake of simplicity, we first partition the whole system of $n_q$ qubits into two parts: a two-qubit part $P$ and $n_q-2$ qubit part $Q$.
+We estimated quantum correlations in the two-qubit part $\rho^P = \mbox{Tr}_Q[\rho^{PQ}]$, after tracing out $Q$.
+Owing to the small subspace selected, the absolute change of correlation decreases rapidly with the number of qubits.
+For comparison purposes, we use the rescaled correlation change $\Delta_C/m_q$, with $m_q = \max\{|\Delta C_{0_{i,j}}|, |\Delta C_{i,j} |\}$ where maximum is taken over all the $n_r$ rated elements corresponding to the $n_q$-qubit register.
+Fig. \ref{corrfidnq} displays the predicted values of changes in entropy (Fig. \ref{corrfidnq}(a)) as well as discord (Fig. \ref{corrfidnq}(b)) versus the actual values for various sizes of quantum registers with up to 10 qubits.
+Here the RMSD values are calculated with respect to the rescaled correlation changes.
+Despite the smaller size of database, the predictions were largely in agreement with the actual values, and the RMSD values mostly remained below 0.3, thus confirming the feasibility of the RS predictions for various system sizes.